 Memberships and Community Work

 - Invited member of working group that drafted the Guide for the Provision of Legal Services in Cases Involving Claims of Sexual Abuse.
-This Guide was approved by the Equity and Aboriginal Issues Committee of the Law Society of Upper Canada and then formally adopted by Convocation on January 26, 2012.
+This Guide was approved by the Equity and Aboriginal Issues Committee of the Law Society of Ontario and then formally adopted by Convocation on January 26, 2012.
 (Law Times article)